« BackRats learned to drivetheconversation.comSubmitted by uprootdev a year ago

 As a kind of mental cross-check of the claim, I'd expect, say, a moth to be able to "drive" just the same way towards a light - and it would be pretty obvious there's no deeper cognition involved.

-• cainxinth 7 months ago
+• cainxinth a year ago

 > Unexpectedly, we found that the rats had an intense motivation for their driving training, often jumping into the car and revving the "lever engine" before their vehicle hit the road.
 Why was that?